Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

 ## Summary

-We hope you enjoyed this exercise and encourage you to keep finding opportunities to dive deeper into these concepts so you can gain for confidence and understanding of them.
+We hope you enjoyed this exercise and we encourage you to keep finding opportunities to dive deeper into these concepts so you can gain more confidence and understanding of them.

 Cheers! 🥂